Michaelrbacu/IST-278/README.md

 # IST-278

 SQL Unit Assignments
 This repository contains a collection of SQL unit assignments that I completed as a student.
-These assignments cover various topics and concepts in SQL, demonstrating my knowledge and skills in working with views, advanced queries, scripts, flow control, stored procedures, functions, and triggers.

 Unit 1 - Views and Advanced Queries
 This unit focuses on views and advanced query techniques.
 It explores creating views, using subqueries, working with complex joins, and optimizing query performance.